trust-zcom/contracts-optimism/README.md

 `wipe` is another security feature. `wiper` can wipe out the balance of an address upon instructions from law enforcement agencies.
 In such cases, the underlying fiat currency will be handled according to law enforcement’s instructions.

+## Rescue

+`rescue` is for rescuing tokens locked in GYEN/ZUSD smart contract address.

+## Permit

+`permit` is for gasless approval of tokens (standardized as ERC2612).

+So, both GYEN and ZUSD are EIP-2612-compliant token on Arbitrum.

 ## Upgrading

-ZUSD.sol and GYEN.sol are proxy contracts and Token_v1.sol is an implementation contract.
+ZUSD.sol and GYEN.sol are proxy contracts and ArbToken_v1.sol is an implementation contract.
 The proxy contracts are based on the OpenZeppelin framework.

-When an upgrade is needed, a new implementation contact (Token_v2.sol, Token_v3.sol, etc.) can be deployed and the proxy is updated to point to it.
+When an upgrade is needed, a new implementation contact (ArbToken_v2.sol, ArbToken_v3.sol, etc.) can be deployed and the proxy is updated to point to it.